taimax13/github_exercises/04_branching_basics.md

 If you don't see an error from VS Code when trying to save, go ahead and merge `revised-definitions` to `main`.
 If you still don't see a merge conflict.
 Stage and commit your changes to `main` and then merge `revised-definitions` to `main`.
 At some point along the way, you should see a merge conflict.
 It's when two branches have changes that are inconsistent with one another.
 You need to choose which change should be accepted.
 After resolving conflicts, merge your `revised-definitions` branch into `main`.
 Then you should stage, commit, and push your `main` branch.

-## How to use branching to collaborate

-Here is a good tutorial on [how to use branching to collaborate](https://youtu.be/MnUd31TvBoU) in Git and Github.